Nowadays, many brides consider wearing a qipao as their Chinese wedding dress for their tea ceremony or wedding.

 The qipao originated in China during the Manchu Rule, but the original dress worn by Manchu women were wide and baggy and featured a high neck collar with a straight skirt.
 Later during the 1920s in Shanghai, the qipao modernized to become what it looks like today—a form-fitting sheath dress with two high slits on each side.
 The popularity of the qipao continued to grow and it was officially made the national dress of the Republic of China in 1929.

-It’s a dress rich with heritage and tradition—and if you are considering wearing one to celebrate your big day, here are some tips to consider when choosing the right qipao for your wedding.
+It’s a dress rich with heritage and tradition—and if you are considering wearing one to celebrate your Chinese culture on your big day, here are some tips to consider when choosing the right qipao for your wedding.

 1: Check the collar height of your qipao